Table of Contents

 The electrics of the guitar have a Fishman pickup, a staple of acoustic-electric guitars.
 A great bonus function is the onboard tuner.
 The EQ is very simple for using, with only a tone and volume control to control its sound effects, however, with its unique tone you are not going to notice the difference.

-Although it might be smaller than much other acoustics, it holds its own sonically, while being lighter and portable than other guitars.
+Although it might be smaller than many other acoustics, it holds its own sonically, while being lighter and more portable than other guitars.

 - Sitka spruce top and high-pressure laminate (HPL) construction.

 - Solid-wood, acoustic-electric guitars deliver classic designs, and professional sounds, and enjoy playing.